Playmaker8/siteFisio/README.md

 # Layout of site "FisioMano"
-Simple code, with many mistakes and litle bit of BEM-notation.
+Simple code, with many mistakes and wrong camelCase notation.